Price Elasticity of Supply – Background

 - Geometric Method

-The most common method for measuring the price elasticity of supply (ES) is the Percentage Method, which is also .known as the proportionate method.
-According to the Percentage method, Price elasticity of Supply is measured as the ratio of percentage change in the quantity supplied to the percentage change in price.
+The most common method for measuring the price elasticity of supply (we would refer to it as “ES“) is the Percentage Method, which is also known as the proportionate method.
+According to the Percentage method, Price elasticity of Supply is measured as the ratio of (a) Percentage change in the quantity supplied to (b) the percentage change in price.

 ES = %ΔQ/%ΔP